stirnim/garmin-andytimer/README.md

 ![0](https://github.com/stirnim/garmin-andytimer/blob/master/screenshot/1.png)
 ![0](https://github.com/stirnim/garmin-andytimer/blob/master/screenshot/2.png)

 The Andy Timer uses the largest fonts possible.
-However, because not all watch fonts are exposed to Connect IQ it is still possible that the built-in data fields may have a better suited font.
+However, because not all watch fonts are exposed to Connect IQ it is still possible that the built-in data fields may show a better suited font.
 For example, the following font sizes are exposed to Connect IQ for the Garmin Forerunner 945: 13, 17, 19, 22, 24, 28, 34, 46, 53.
-Additional system fonts not exposed to Connect IQ have the following size: 31, 42, 59.
+Additional system fonts not exposed to Connect IQ have the following size: 31, 42, 59 (See `bin/devices.xml` in the [SDK](https://developer.garmin.com/connect-iq/sdk/)).

 # Installation